-Directions: Follow along with the slides and answer the questions in bold font in your journal.
+Directions: Follow along with the slides and answer the questions in bold (red bold in lab) font in your journal.

 Welcome to the labs!

 - Throughout the year, you'll be putting your data science skills to work by completing the labs. - You'll learn how to program in the R programming language. - The programming language used by actual data scientists. - Your code will be written in RStudio which is an easy to use interface for coding using R.